When sick or premature babies are ready to go home: your emotions

 - Ask anyone who’s ill to stay away.
 And also ask your immediate family and anyone who’ll see your baby regularly if they’ve had their recommended immunisations.

 It’s nice to say goodbye to the hospital staff who’ve supported and cared for you and your baby over the previous weeks and months.
 You can do this in person or by writing a card or a letter.
 Not all staff will be working on the day your baby goes home, so you might need to say goodbye a few days before.

-It’s a good idea to try to keep the day you take your premature baby home as quiet and gentle as possible.
-This will help your baby feel relaxed and calm and cope with all the changes – like travelling in a car and going outside.
+It’s a good idea to keep the homecoming day as quiet and gentle as possible.
+This will help your baby feel calm and able to cope with all the changes – like travelling in a car and going outside.

-The best way to do this is to be well prepared.
-Planning the day around your baby’s feeding schedule will help.
-Also, if you put your baby’s going-home clothes on after her last hospital bath, you won’t need to wake your baby to get her dressed.
+You can do this by being well prepared.
+For example, plan the day around your baby’s feeding schedule if you can.
+Also, if you put your baby’s ‘going home clothes’ on after their last hospital bath, you won’t need to wake your baby to get them dressed.

 It’s a good idea to take your baby home to just your immediate family – you, your partner and your other children.
 This way you can all get used to each other.

 Some parents tell family and friends that they’d like no visits for a couple of days after their baby gets home.
 Others are keen to celebrate, but it’s wise to keep celebrations to just a few visitors at your home.